recurly/recurly-revrec-docs/docs/ADVANCED/reports/audit-details-report.md

 **Q: I need to reconcile my revenue journal entries.
 Where can I access the Audit Details report?**
 A: Open **RevRec**, go to **Analytics → Reports → Audit details**.
 This report provides line-level entries, references, and filters needed for reconciliation and controls.
 For step-by-step usage and field definitions, see the **Audit Details Report** documentation.

+**Q: What report provides detail on the ASC 606 5-Step Model process for an individual contract?**
+A: The **Audit Details** report.
+It offers the most granular, step-by-step view of how ASC 606 was applied to a contract—covering identification of the contract/POBs, transaction price, allocation, recognition scheduling, and journal postings—with drill-through to supporting lines.
+See the **Audit Details Report** documentation for navigation and field definitions.